HL7/carin-rtpbc/source/pages/Submission_method.md

 [Previous Page](Information_content_and_FHIR_resources.html)

-*Note: The method for submitting the RTPBC request ($submit operation versus FHIR messaging using $process-message) is being decided by stakeholders.
-The section below describes both.*
+*Note: The guide describes two methods for submitting the RTPBC request ($submit operation and FHIR messaging using $process-message), with the intent to elicit comments from potential implementers.*

 <br>